OpolotDaniel/OpolotDaniel.github.io/README.md

-Hello & Welcome to my page.
+Hello & welcome to my page.
 I am a postdoctoral research fellow at the African Institute of Financial Markets and Risk Management (AIFMRM), University of Cape Town.
 I have been based at AIFMRM since September 2016.

 ![Daniel C. Opolot]({{ site.url }}/img/opolot1.jpg){:height="50%" width="50%" algin="center"}